Floor Screeding Longbenton

 Granolithic Screeding

-Granolithic screeding is a type of floor finishing technique used to provide a smooth and level surface for floor tiles, carpets or other flooring products.
-It is a mixture of sand, cement, and aggregate (for instance granite or marble chips) that is applied over a concrete base.
-The mixture is evenly spread over the surface and levelled using a straight edge to produce a seamless and hard-wearing finish that is durable and long-lasting.
+Granolithic screeding is a kind of floor finishing technique which is used to provide a smooth and level surface for floor tiles, carpets or other flooring products.
+It is a mixture of sand, cement, and aggregate (for example granite or marble chips) that is applied over a concrete base.
+The mixture is evenly spread over the surface and levelled using a straight edge to produce a seamless and hard-wearing finish that is long-lasting and durable.

-The resulting flooring is hard-wearing, easy to clean and slip-resistant, making it ideal for use in areas with high foot traffic, such as factories, shopping centres and schools.
+The resulting flooring is easy to clean, hard-wearing and slip-resistant, making it ideal for use in areas with high foot traffic, such as schools, shopping centres and factories.

-The granolithic screeding process involves preparation of the concrete sub-base, mixing the screed mixture, laying the mixture, and allowing it to cure.
+The granolithic screeding process involves preparation of the concrete base, mixing the screed mixture, laying the mixture, and allowing it to cure.
 Correct application and curing techniques are crucial for the longevity and strength of the screed.
-The screed must be completely cured before any additional flooring materials are laid....
+The screed must be completely cured before any additional flooring products are installed....
 READ MORE.
+(Tags: Granolithic Floor Screeding Longbenton, Granolithic Screed Longbenton, Granolithic Screeding Longbenton)

 What Does Screeding Do?